Symplectic/vivo-harvester-v2/README.md

 ### Memory

 The harvester can be very memory intensive, this is particularly true during the diff operation where the current temporary triple store is compared to the equivalent store from the previous run.
-During this process in both copies of the triple store can be loaded into ram.
-To accommodate this the default elementsfetch.sh script (used in a deployed instance to launch the harvester) ensures that the Java Virtual Machine (JVM) being used to run the process has access to up to 10 gigabytes of ram.
+During this process in both copies of the triple store can be loaded into RAM.
+To accommodate this the default elementsfetch.sh script (used in a deployed instance to launch the harvester) ensures that the Java Virtual Machine (JVM) being used to run the process has access to up to 10 gigabytes of RAM.

 If your datasets are significantly larger than 5Gb you may end up with poor performance (paging) or crashes during the diff operation (e.g. taking longer than 5-10 minutes).
 If this occurs you may need to increase the amount of RAM assigned to the JVM for the FetchAndTranslate operation.
 Similarly if your dataset is much smaller than 5Gb you may be able to reduce the amount of RAM being assigned to the JVM.